tiagopog/talking-to-metal/README.md

 brew install nasm
 ```

-## Testing
+## Running

-For testing one of the programs you just need to:
+For running one of the programs you just need to:

 1. Assemble the source code with `nasm`: